-Occasionally we do have to close during publicized opening hours due to an event or when we have a very large group.
-Our apologies for the inconvenience:
+Occasionally we do have to close during publicised opening hours due to an event or when we have a very large group.
+Our apologies for the inconvenience.

 We will be closed at the following times and dates:

-Saturday 21 October: Old Baptist Chapel closed 2pm – 5pm for The Witch Finder Talk (rest of museum open as normal)
+Saturday 14 April 2018: Old Baptist Chapel only (rest of museum open as normal)

-Saturday 28 October: Old Baptist Chapel closed all day for the Discovering Bats event (rest of museum open as normal)
+Tuesday 19 June 2018: Old Baptist Chapel only (rest of museum open as normal)